BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 Each corridor contains a thousand rooms.
 Your superpower is getting stretched a little thin, so you only make 50 of yourself to search the rooms in parallel.

-Once a clone enters a room, it must search through all the cracks and hidden pockets of the room.
-It switches to a second superpower.
-It divides into a million nanobots, each of which flies or crawls to some unseen spot in the room.
-You don't understand this power---it just works, once you start it.
-Under their own control, the nanobots go, search the room and come back and reassemble into you, and suddenly, somehow, you just know whether the item is in the room or not.

 I'd love to be able to say, "Your superpower in the science-fiction movie?
 That's what concurrency is."
 That it's as simple as splitting yourself in two